Proudly Protecting the Town of Aurora and Newmarket

 What is Carbon Monoxide (CO)?

 CO is a highly poisonous gas produced when fuel-burning appliances (fireplaces, dryers, furnaces, stoves, water heaters, etc.) do not get enough air to burn completely.
-A CO buildup can be deadly to humans and pets.
+High amounts of Carbon Monoxide is deadly to humans and pets.

 Stay Safe.
 Be Prepared.